Boiler Corrosion & Its Effects

-In addition to equipment to help you maintain water chemistry, we also will treat the water and schedule regular return visits to help you keep the appropriate balance of chemicals.
+In addition to equipment to help you maintain water chemistry, we’ll also treat the water and schedule regular return visits to help you keep the appropriate balance of chemicals.
 To absorb dissolved oxygen, we use sulfite.
 Additionally, our mixing process prevents deposits from settling, which can lead to future pitting.

 Find out More About Optimizing Your Boiler

 Keep your boiler from the damaging effects of corrosion through preventive measures that will save you money over time.
-Let the team at Chardon Laboratories help.
+Let our team at Chardon Laboratories help.
 You can trust all our processes and technicians, both of which carry ISO certification.
 Additionally, we guarantee our results and install any necessary equipment.
 We don’t just sell chemicals.
 We sell clean systems.